trapd00r/hass-mpd-ikea/README.md

 First, grab the excellent webhook from [here](https://github.com/adnanh/webhook)

-We will execute it as follows once we are done with all the setup:
+We will execute it as follows in _this_ directory once we are done with all the setup:

 ```
 webhook -hooks hooks.json -verbose